The Impact of Large Language Models (LLMs) on Code Review Process: Study Setup

-In the initial phase of our analysis, we experimented with various sizes of n-gram to determine which configurations offered the most valuable insights for detecting recurring patterns.
+Initially, we experimented with various sizes of n-gram to determine which configurations offered the most valuable insights for detecting recurring patterns.
 In contrast to the methodology employed by ~\citet{tufano2024unveiling}, which used 2- or 3-grams, we found that a maximum size of 5-n-gram provided sufficient context or relevant information to accurately capture the role of GPT in GPT-assisted pull requests.
 We then proceeded to automatically extract both forward and backward n-grams, up to a maximum of 5-grams \cite{jurafsky2023slp3}, containing the term \textit{GPT}, while simultaneously applying a set of heuristics designed to reduce the occurrence of false positives.
 For instance, when analyzing the PR body, we encountered the sentence: \textit{"Instead of incorporating muP into GPT-NeoX we are going to move these changes to [our fork of their repo]"}\footnote{https://github.com/EleutherAI/gpt-neox/pull/1061\#issuecomment-1771635901}.
-From this, we extracted the backward n-gram "of incorporating muP into GPT-NeoX" and the forward n-gram \textit{"GPT-NeoX we are going to"}; the application of heuristic \textbf{H4} identified \textit{GPT-NeoX} as a reference to the PR name, thereby classifying this PR as non-GPT-assisted.
-Additionally, we applied heuristics to filter and automatically eliminate false positives, including cases where GPT is mentioned in a PR but not used for assistance, as well as instances where a PR may appear GPT-assisted but is actually unrelated (e.g., mentions of GPT in the context of non-code-related discussions, such as research or tool integration).
-These measures ensured that only relevant PRs, where GPT is actively employed for code review assistance, were included in the analysis.
+From this, we extracted the backward n-gram "of incorporating muP into GPT-NeoX" and the forward n-gram \textit{"GPT-NeoX we are going to"}; the application of heuristic \textbf{H4} identified \textit{GPT-NeoX} as a reference to the PR name, thereby classifying this PR as GPT non-assisted.
+Additionally, we applied heuristics on the sample of 450 PRs (defined in section~\ref{sec:setup-B-Def-Heuristics}) to filter and automatically eliminate false positives, including cases where GPT is mentioned in a PR but not used for assistance, as well as instances where a PR may appear GPT-assisted but is actually unrelated (e.g., mentions of GPT in the context of non-code-related discussions, such as research or tool integration).
+These measures ensured that only relevant PRs, where GPT is actively used for code review assistance, were included in the analysis.